geoadmin/mf-geoadmin3/chsdi/static/doc/source/services/sdiservices.rst

 OWSChecker: check conformity with ech-0056
 ------------------------------------------

-This service check the conformity of various OGC services with the swiss ech-0056 profile.
+This service check the conformity of various OGC services with the Swiss ech-0056 profile.
 See the :doc:`OWSChecker Documentation <owschecker/index>` and the :doc:`OWSChecker User Guide <owschecker/user_guide>` for more details.

 URL